-Once you are happy that the fit is good; carefully apply a thin bead of (silicone) sealant to the LEFT crankcase half.
+Once you are happy that everything fits, carefully apply a thin bead of (silicone) sealant to the LEFT crankcase half.

 Only thin bead is required, practice on card or sheet metal so that you can reliably apply only what you need.

-(Other sealants that are suitable are Hylomar, Wellseal and Red Hermatite) If you apply too much, wipe off with solvent and try again.
+(Other sealants that are suitable are Hylomar, Wellseal and Red Hermatite)

+If you apply too much, wipe off with solvent and try again.

-Once you have your sealant bead applied, fit the right half of the crankcase taking note of the locating dowel and then using the engine studs and bolts clamp the two halves firmly together (Torque at 15 lb/ft), Not forgetting the two screws in the crankcase mouth.
+Once you have your sealant bead applied, fit the right half of the crankcase taking note of the locating dowel and then using the engine studs and bolts clamp the two halves firmly together (Torque at 15 lb/ft),

+Not forgetting the two screws in the crankcase mouth.

-Wipe off any excess sealant with a clean cloth and solvent (MEK), check the crankshaft rotation and if all is well allow the sealant to set fully.
+Wipe off any excess sealant with a clean cloth and solvent (Methyl Ethyl Ketone, MEK), check the crankshaft rotation and if all is well; allow time for the sealant to set fully.